merces/bashacks/doc/source/crypto.rst

 This is our old function ``bh_unmd5`` with many improvements, now can with several hashes, just update the name.

+In this new version we cache the hash that have already been found, improving delivery speed.

 .. note:: Usage